RedSiege/EyeWitness/README.md

 ### Traditional Installation

 #### Windows
-1. Install Firefox if not already installed
+1. Install Chrome or Chromium if not already installed
 2. Run PowerShell as Administrator
 3. Navigate to the setup directory
 4. Run: `.\setup.ps1`